 The CCP begins a program of moderated reform and receives widespread popular support internally and growing international recognition as China's legitimate government.
 China's high inflation is curbed, the economy is restored, and many war-damaged industrial plants and infrastructure facilities are rebuilt.

-Starting from a small base, industrial output soars; the rail network is doubled; irrigation is expanded; the level of illiteracy is lowered; near universal health care is established; life expectancy rises; and women are given the same rights as men.
+Starting from a small base, industrial output soars.
+The rail network is doubled.
+Irrigation is expanded.
+The level of illiteracy is lowered.
+Near universal health care is established.
+Life expectancy rises.
+Women are given the same rights as men.

 At the end of the year Mao takes his first journey abroad - to Moscow in the Soviet Union.
 He meets with Stalin and negotiates for military support and economic aid.

 1950 - In May Mao agrees to a plan by the leader of North Korea, Kim Il Sung, to force a reunification with South Korea through a preemptive invasion.
 The Korean War begins on 25 June.
-It will last for three years and cost about three million lives but ends with no definitive outcome.
+The war lasts for three years and costs about three million lives but ends with no definitive outcome.

 International support for the CCP government begins to falter in October when China becomes directly involved in the Korean War in response to a North Korean request for aid.
 At the same time, Tibet is invaded, bringing to an end almost 40 years of Tibetan self-rule.

-Inside China the policies of moderation are replaced by a campaign against "enemies of the state" that will affect millions.
+Within China the policies of moderation are replaced by a campaign against "enemies of the state" that affects millions.
 Foreigners and Christian missionaries are branded as spies.
 Landlords and wealthy peasants are stripped of their land.
-Intellectuals, scientists, professionals, artists and writers are forced into "self-criticism" and public confessions of their failings in relation to communist ideals.
+Intellectuals, scientists, professionals, artists and writers are forced into "self-criticism" and public confessions of their failings to meet communist ideals.

 Incompetent and politically unreliable public officials are purged.
 Corrupt businessmen and industrialists are removed from the system.
 The bourgeoisie are held in suspicion.
 Reports suggest that from one to three million are executed during the campaign.